pwnaccelerator/pwnaccelerator.github.io/_posts/2017-04-27-signal-part3.markdown

   - No since there is still a substantial time window for a replay attack until the key is actually rotated.
   - Also a MITM attacker may even prevent the key rotation from succeeding, e.g. by causing an upload of new keys by Bob to fail.

-### Did Open Whisper Systems acknowledge this as a vulnerability
+### Did Open Whisper Systems acknowledge this as a vulnerability?

   - Not yet, there was no public statement to our research regarding the message replay.
 The potential for a replay was discussed in a [public github issue][replayissue] by others and the usage of last resort keys [criticised][lastresortcrit].
 Still it was deemed as [**WONTFIX**][moxiedisregard].
 Maybe this will be reconsidered given a practical attack has now been demonstrated publicly.